 The hair grows just the same, it’s just that we can’t see it growing from the roots.
 This is why it takes more time to see new hair, compared to shaving.

-Waxing does, however, make some of the hair grow thinner with continuous and regular use.
+Waxing does, however, make some of the hair grow thinner with continuous and regular waxing.
 This is the result of damaged hair follicles growing thinner hair.
-Although this may be aesthetically pleasing, watch out for ingrown hairs.
+Although this may be aesthetically pleasing (and less painful over time), watch out for ingrown hairs.

 Exfoliate regularly to prevent ingrown hairs.
 And finally, if you shave, wait until the hair is long enough before you wax again.